The University of Utah Family Medicine Residency Program offers comprehensive and competitive benefits.

 Medical Licensing and Certifications

-The residency program will pay for costs of USMLE Step 3 or COMLEX Level 3, Utah medical license and controlled substance licenses, and required certifications and re-certifications during residency, including ACLS, NRP, PALS, ALSO (Advanced Life Support in Obstetrics), and buprenorphine waiver training.
+The residency program will pay for costs of USMLE Step 3 or COMLEX Level 3, Utah medical license and controlled substance licenses, and required certifications and re-certifications during residency, including ACLS, NRP, PALS, ALSO (Advanced Life Support in Obstetrics).

 Reimbursement for conferences (including registration fees, and associated costs for travel, meals, and lodging), computers, books, or online educational materials are provided: